Repairing A Detached Batten Roll Seam On A Sheetmetal Roof

 batten and the roof deck:

-1) Drill 2 small, =AC diameter holes on the
+1) Drill 2 small, no more that half the diameter of the #12 screws, on the

 top side of the roll at each end of the